HipGISAXS/HipGISAXS/README.md

 ## TO USE THE HIPGISAXS LIBRARY IN YOUR OWN APPLICATION
-   Please refer to the example provided in the "samples" directory.
+   Please refer to the examples provided in the `samples` directory.
-   It contains a simple code which uses the hipgisaxs library.
+   It contains simple code which uses the HipGISAXS library.
-   Its corresponsing Makefile is also provided.
+   The corresponsing Makefile is also provided as a reference.

-## TO RUN THE APPLICATION
+## TO RUN HIPGISAXS

+### A. On a Linux/OS X machine with or without GPU
+1. Make sure all the paths (data, output) and other variables are correctly set in the input HiG file.
+2. Execute the binary with the input file as an argument:

+    $ ./bin/hipgisaxs <input-file-in-HiG>

+   Example:

+    $ ./bin/hipgisaxs inputs/01-cylinder.hig

-### A. Interactively on Dirac (NERSC)
+### A. Interactively on the Dirac system at NERSC
 1. Unload the default PGI modules:

     $ module unload pgi openmpi

 2. Load the required modules:

     $ module load openmpi-gnu gcc/4.5.2 cuda/4.2
     $ module load szip zlib
     $ module load hdf5-parallel/1.8.3-gnu

-3. Request a GPU node:
+3. Request an interactive GPU node:

     $ qsub -I -V -q dirac_int -l nodes=1:ppn=8:fermi

 4. Make sure loaded modules are correct.
 By default, PGI version of openMPI might be loaded, and needs to be unloaded:

     $ module unload openmpi

-5. Move to code directory:
+5. Move to the work directory:

     $ cd $PBS_O_WORKDIR

 6. Execute on a single node:

-    Usage: ./bin/hipgisaxs <input-file-in-HiG>
-   Example:
-    $ ./bin/hipgisaxs inputs/test.27.hig
+    $ ./bin/hipgisaxs inputs/01-cylinder.hig

-7. For more details on running interactive jobs on Dirac, please refer to: http://www.nersc.gov/users/computational-systems/dirac/running-jobs/interactive
+NOTE: For details on running interactive jobs on Dirac, please refer to:
+    http://www.nersc.gov/users/computational-systems/dirac/running-jobs/interactive

-### B. Submit batch job for multiple GPU nodes on Dirac (NERSC)
+### B. Submit batch job to use multiple GPU nodes on the Dirac system at NERSC
 1. Create a job script.
-Example:
+Example of such a file:

      $ cat script.pbs

      #PBS -q dirac_special
      #PBS -l nodes=12:ppn=1:fermi
      #PBS -l walltime=03:00:00